International Operations Target Phishing Gangs: Key Lessons in Security Awareness

 Security Awareness Training: A Strategic Defense

-Phishing often targets individuals as the entry point into a larger network.
-Given that human error is frequently the weakest link in cybersecurity, providing employees with robust security awareness training is essential.
+Phishing targets individuals as the entry point into a larger network.
+Since human error accounts for the majority of successful breaches, providing employees with robust security awareness training is the single highest return investment an organization can make.
 A comprehensive training program should cover:

 - Recognizing phishing emails and suspicious links